minhha-online/top_uk_youtubers_2024/README.md

 ### Potential ROI
-- What ROI do we expect if we take this course of action?

 1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,091,000 per video
 2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,252,000